inet-framework/inet/showcases/general/ethernet/largeNet/doc/index.rst

 The network
 ~~~~~~~~~~~

-``LargeNet`` model implements a large Ethernet campus backbone.
+:ned:`LargeNet` model implements a large Ethernet campus backbone.
 The
 model mixes all kinds of Ethernet technology: Gigabit Ethernet, 100Mb
 full duplex, 100Mb half duplex, 10Mb UTP, 10Mb bus, switched hubs and
 repeating hubs.
 There is a chain of "backbone" switches